 The Court notes that, in responding to the preliminary objection presented to the ICAO Council, Qatar cited a series of communications in June and July 2017 in which it urged the Council to take action with respect to the aviation restrictions.
-These communications referred both to the aviation restrictions and to provisions of the Chicago Convention that, according to Qatar, are implicated by those restrictions.
-According to the Court, the competence of ICAO unquestionably extends to questions of overflight of the territory of contracting States, a matter that is addressed in the Chicago Convention.
-The overtures that Qatar made within the framework of ICAO related directly to the subject-matter of the disagreement that later was the subject of its application to the ICAO Council under Article 84 of the Chicago Convention.
-The Court concludes that Qatar made a genuine attempt within ICAO to settle by negotiation its disagreement with the Appellants regarding the interpretation and application of the Chicago Convention.
+These communications referred both to the aviation restrictions and to provisions of the IASTA that, according to Qatar, are implicated by those restrictions.
+The Court further notes that many of the interactions relevant to the question whether the negotiation precondition has been met with regard to Article II, Section 2, of the IASTA took place in the context of Oatar's request pursuant to Article 54 (n) of the Chicago Convention.
+Moreover, some of these interactions involved Saudi Arabia, which is not a party to the present case.
+The Court recalls, however, that Article II, Section 2, of the IASTA provides that Chapter XVIII of the Chicago Convention shall be applicable to settlement of disagreements under the IASTA in the same manner as it applies to settlement of disagreements under the Chicago Convention.
+In considering whether the precondition of negotiation was fulfilled in this case, the Court finds it appropriate to take into account interactions that took place as a consequence of Qatar's invocation of Article 54 (n) of the Chicago Convention.
+Those interactions relate to aviation restrictions which were jointly adopted by four States, including the three Appellants, and which, according to Qatar, are inconsistent with the Appellants' obligations under the IASTA.
+The Court further observes that the competence of ICAO unquestionably extends to questions of overflight of the territory of contracting States, a matter that is addressed in both the Chicago Convention and the IASTA.
+The overtures that Qatar made within the framework of ICAO related directly to the subject-matter of the disagreement that later was the subject of its application to the ICAO Council under Article II, Section 2, of the IASTA.
+The Court concludes that Qatar made a genuine attempt within ICAO to settle by negotiation its disagreement with the Appellants regarding the interpretation and application of the IASTA.